Germany trumps Asia with world's largest current account surplus

 Merkel also pointed out that the German surplus is mainly a result of the interplay of supply and demand on global markets and that Berlin has only limited influence on other important factors such as the euro exchange rate and energy prices.

-But Holger Bingmann, president of Germany’s BGA trade association, told Reuters that the record surplus should prod the world’s fourth largest economy to do more to encourage imports.

-“It is important that we as Germany also commit ourselves to promote imports,” Bingmann said, defending Germany’s exporting prowess: “Good products seem to always find a market.”

-Ifo said China slipped to third place last year with a surplus of $135 billion, less than half Germany‘s.
+China slipped to third place with a surplus of $135 billion, less than half Germany‘s.

 The German current account surplus fell to 7.8 percent of total output in 2017 from 8.3 percent in the previous year.